 Kate O'Donnell is one of the UK's most exciting and dynamic trans performers and activists.
-Her autobiographical show "Big Girl's Blouse" has been touring for the last year, winning awards along the way (Brighton Fringe Best LGBTQ Show) and she will soon be celebrating with two homecoming nights on 13 and 14 May at the Contact Theatre in Manchester.
+Her autobiographical show "Big Girl's Blouse" has been touring for the last year, winning awards along the way (Brighton Fringe Best LGBTQ Show).

 Kate's year has been pretty phenomenal.
 Her innovative work to increase trans visibility was given a Special Achievement Award by Manchester City Council at the Be Proud Awards in December 2015, soon followed by the LGBT Role Model of the Year at the LGBT Foundation Heroes awards in January this year.